Subaru Maintenance: Cost, Plans and Service Schedule

 Subaru maintenance schedule and costs

-• Every 12,000 miles: AC filter replacement and multipoint inspections
+• Every 12,000 miles: Cabin air filter replacement and multipoint inspection.

-• Every 30,000 miles: Brake fluid replacement and drive belts, engine coolant system and fuel system inspections
+• Every 30,000 miles: Brake fluid replacement plus inspections of drive belts, the engine coolant system and the fuel system.

 Typical maintenance costs for Subarus